V-2000 Method Revision Update

 A simple upload procedure allows analysts to automatically upgrade their V-2000 from their PC to the latest version.
 This procedure is described below and also in Section 5-3 of the V-2000 Operator’s Manual.
 Galgo are also offering a free upgrade service, performing this update for you and returning your unit within 3-5 working days after receipt.
 All newly purchased V-2000s come as standard with the latest Method Revision.

-The latest V-2000 Method Revision is 17.0, released on 12 May 2017, and impacts the following test kit calibrations.
-The new method revision does not overwrite any user-generated custom methods you may have created.
+The latest V-2000 Method Revision is 19.0, released on 3 September 2019, and impacts the following test kit calibrations.
+The new method revision does not overwrite any user-generated custom methods you may have created nor will it remove any programs designated as discontinued.
+However, new V-2000s supplied with Method Revision 19.0 will not include the discontinued calibration programs.

 |Analyte||Test Kit||Range (ppm)||Program Code||Calibration Change|

-The CHEMetrics V-2000 upgrade program is compatible with Microsoft Windows, so access to a computer running Windows is required.
-The V-2000 is supplied with an RS-232 cable to connect your V-2000 to your PC.
-This cable has a special 3-pin connector on one end which plugs into the underside of the V-2000.
+The supplied RS-232 cable has a special 3-pin connector on one end which plugs into the underside of the V-2000.
 The other end, the RS-232 (DB-25) 25 pin connector, plugs into your computer.
 Your V-2000 is also supplied with a serial adapter, for use in the event your computer has a serial port (9 pin) but no RS-232 port.
-An optional USB to serial adapter, A-0307, is available to purchase.
-The A-0307 adapter includes a driver installation CD which will allow your USB port to recognise the cable - install this prior to beginning the V-2000 upgrade procedure.
+If your computer does not have a serial port, you will need to purchase a separate USB adapter A-0307 that will allow you to connect the V-2000 serial cable to the USB port on your computer.
+The A-0307 adapter includes a driver installation CD which will allow your USB port to recognise the cable - install this prior to beginning the V-3000 upgrade procedure.
 Whichever port you are using to plug the V-2000 cable into, we suggest you check which COM Port it is assigned under Control Panel.

 Procedure For Method Revision Update